The Iberian Cured Ham Route in Huelva, the most authentic taste of Spain. We Tell You All Its Secrets

 But if you want to taste and experiencing the best of this Spanish product, why not take the Jamón Ibérico Route which gathers routes running through the provinces of Badajoz, Cáceres, Huelva, Cordoba and Salamanca.
 Farms, restaurants, shops, museums, interpretation centres and other related businesses all take part.

-This route has been given prizes on numerous occasions and has recently received the Nebrija Tourism Experience award in its fourth year.
+This route has been given prizes on numerous occasions and has received the Nebrija Tourism Experience award in its fourth year.
 It is organised by the students of Tourism at Nebrija University and aims to assess all institutions, companies and industry professionals who strive to build a new model and a new image of tourism in Spain.

 If you’re thinking of coming to Spain, come and see for yourself the flagship product of its cuisine and experience something unique.